-The FG-42 (Fallschirmjagergevehr 42, or Paratrooper's rifle, model 1942) is rather interesting, yet unsuccessful development in small arms of the Hitler's Germany.
-The paratroopers were among the elite units of German armed forces, and belonged to the Luftwaffe (Air Forces).
-Because of this, they have their own procurement plans and ideas, somewhat different from German Army.
-At the start of the WW2 Fallshirmjagers (paratroopers) were armed with standard issue small arms, most notably P.08 and P.38 pistols, Kar.98k bolt-action rifles, MP-38 and MP-40 submachine guns and MG.34 general-purpose machine guns.
-As paratroopers usually operate far from home bases, and had to have all the firepower handy, the RLM (Reich's Air Ministry) issued the request for universal hand held weapon, which can effectively replace the bolt-action rifles, submachine guns and machine guns then in service with paratroopers.
-Early in 1942 two companies, the Rheinmetall-Borsig and the Krieghoff began the development of the requested weapon.
-This had to be a selective fire, lightweight rifle, firing the standard issue 7.92x57mm ammunition, and capable of controllable full automatic fire, as well as accurate single shot semi-automatic fire.
-It must be noted that the HWaA (Army department of armaments) was quite reluctant about feasibility of the selective-fire full power rifle; at that time Army seriously suggested the intermediate 7.92×33 Kurtz cartridge and much more reasonable Mkb.42 automatic carbines, which later evolved into Stg.44 assault rifle.
+Early in 1942 two companies, Rheinmetall-Borsig and Krieghoff began the development of the requested weapon.
+This had to be a selective fire, lightweight rifle, firing standard issue 7.92x57mm ammunition, and capable of controllable fully automatic fire and accurate single shot semi-automatic fire.
+It must be noted that the HWaA (Army department of armaments) was quite reluctant about the feasibility of the selective-fire full power rifle.
+At that time the Army put forward the intermediate 7.92×33 Kurtz cartridge and much more sensible Mkb.42 automatic carbines instead, which later evolved into the Stg.44 assault rifle.
 But the Luftwaffe insisted on the full-power weapon.

-FG-42 is a gas operated, air-cooled, selective fire weapon.
+The FG 42 is a gas operated, air-cooled, selective fire weapon.
 The long stroke gas piston is located under the barrel, and it operates the rotating bolt with two lugs.
-The gas system of the 2nd model of FG-42 featured a gas adjustment valve (manual gas regulator).
-The trigger unit was so designed that the rifle fired from closed bolt in single shots (for maximum accuracy), and from open bolt in full auto (for better barrel cooling).
-The magazine was inserted horizontally from the left, and contained either 10 or 20 rounds; the spent cases were ejected to the right.
-FG-42-2 also featured a spent case deflector just behind the ejection port (to deflect cases away from shooter’s face), and spring-loaded dust covers on magazine port.
-Both variants were equipped with muzzle brakes, but of different design.
-First model of FG-42 had the pistol grip severely inclined to the rear, to facilitate shooting downward from descending parachute, but this proved unnecessary, and FG-42-2 featured a more straightened pistol grip.
-Early FG-42 rifles had the buttstocks made from stamped steel, while the 2nd model FG-42's had wooden buttstocks of different shape.
-On FG-42-1 the integral bipod was hinged to the front of the receiver, and folded forward; on the FG-42-2 the integral bipod was strengthened, and was mounted near to the muzzle, and hinged rearwards.
-The open sights were mounted on folding posts, as the straight "inline" layout of the weapon required them to be mounted relatively high above the barrel.
-All FG-42 rifles also had integral dovetail, which accepted mounts for ZF-41 optical scope.
+The gas system of the 2nd model FG 42 featured a gas adjustment valve (manual gas regulator).
+The trigger unit was designed so that the rifle fired from a closed bolt in single shots (for maximum accuracy), and from open bolt in full auto (for better barrel cooling).
+The magazine was inserted horizontally from the left, and contained either 10 or 20 rounds.
+The spent cases were ejected to the right.
+FG-42-2 also featured a spent case deflector just behind the ejection port (to deflect cases away from the shooter’s face), with spring-loaded dust covers on the magazine port.
+Both variants were equipped with muzzle brakes, but of differing designs.